MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-migrate-consent.md

 - Load consent information that was already captured for contacts or leads in Dynamics 365 Marketing.

-## Loading consent from contacts, leads, and subscription lists
+## Loading consent from contacts, leads and subscription lists

 > [!IMPORTANT]
 > If you segregate data across business units, you need to load consent from your sources (Contacts, Leads, and/or subscription lists) into each business unit's compliance profile(s) individually.
 This will ensure that valid consent records are created for each business unit and compliance profile combination.